TechMechGarage/HondaCRZ/_posts/2019-09-30-welcome-honda-crz.md

 I purchased this car in Sept 2019.
 It has 65k miles, but one major down side, it has some front end accident damage!

-I am attempting to repair the car (mostly) myself.
+I am attempting to repair the car myself.
-My mechanical experience is very limited.
-My experience is limited to changing headlight bulbs, I have never so much as done oil change, and nothing as extensive as accident damage.
+My mechanical experience is very limited, I have changing headlight bulbs, but never so much as an oil change, and nothing as extensive as accident damage.

 So this is going to be an interesting journey for me.
 I hope to learn a lot,